MarcusTTran/SudokuWordGame_CMPT276/Requirments.md

 - <b>{+IMPLEMENTED: +}</b>  As an advanced language learner who lives an active life, I want the app to auto-save my work so that I don't have to worry about manually saving my progress as I go about my day.

+- <b>{+IMPLEMENTED: +}</b>  As an advanced language learner, I want the app to support more languages than just French, so that I can try learning other languages.

 <h3>TDD</h3>